Hutch7777777/ExteriorFinishesCRM/replit.md

 # Overview

-This is a Customer Relationship Management (CRM) system built for Exterior Finishes, a siding business that operates across residential and commercial divisions.
-The application provides comprehensive management capabilities for customers, jobs, estimates, and divisions with a modern web interface and robust backend architecture.
+This is a comprehensive business management platform built for Exterior Finishes, a siding business that operates across residential and commercial divisions.
+The application provides end-to-end management capabilities including customer relationships, project tracking, sales pipeline, proposals, contracts, team communication, and business analytics with a modern web interface and robust backend architecture.

-The system features a React-based frontend with TypeScript, a Node.js Express backend, PostgreSQL database with Drizzle ORM, and Replit authentication integration.
-It's designed to streamline business operations by providing centralized tracking of customer interactions, project management, and financial estimates.
+The system features a React-based frontend with TypeScript, a Node.js Express backend, PostgreSQL database with Drizzle ORM, and JWT authentication.
+It's designed to streamline all aspects of business operations from lead generation through project completion, providing centralized management of customer interactions, sales processes, project execution, team collaboration, and business intelligence.

 ## Recent Changes (August 2025)
 - ✅ Configured complete database schema with Drizzle ORM and Neon PostgreSQL